 A collection of resources that discuss a wide range of teaching strategies, which go beyond the traditional Socratic classroom dialogue, including materials on assessments and exams; clinics; applying cognitive research; cooperative learning; hybrid, blended, and/or online learning; integrating technology in the classroom; applying learning theories; rubrics; and simulations.

-These course portfolios are shared here by professors who have distinguished themselves as leaders in legal education; who have incorporated into their own teaching the Carnegie apprenticeships and a commitment to producing more practice-ready and professional graduates; and who demonstrate a willingness to share their expertise and experiences with others who want to develop these courses at their own institutions.
+These course portfolios are shared here by professors who have distinguished themselves as leaders in legal education; who have incorporated into their own teaching a commitment to producing more practice-ready and professional graduates; and who demonstrate a willingness to share their expertise and experiences with others who want to develop these courses at their own institutions.
 Portfolios include background material, video tutorials, teaching methods, recommendations and strategies for adaptation, and outcomes.

 Professors who have shared their innovative course portfolios also provide here the materials they use in their class, in the hopes that other law professors might find them helpful in developing their own practice-based classrooms.
 Materials include syllabi, assignments, assessments and exams, evaluations, student work, rubrics, and textbooks and readings.